-You can pack a picnic and settle down in the middle of nature with a view of the ocean, or take a photography walk and capture the beautiful nature, marble mermaid sculptures and fountains around you.
-Oh, and did you know that Santa Clotilde Gardens in Lloret de Mar are almost 100 years old?
+You can pack a picnic and settle down in the middle of nature with a view of the ocean, or take a photography walk and capture the beautiful scenery, marble mermaid sculptures and fountains around you.
+Oh, and did you know that the Santa Clotilde Gardens in Lloret de Mar are almost 100 years old?
 I couldn’t believe it!

 6. Visit the Modernist Cemetery

-This might sound like an unusual recommendation, but the Modernist Cemetery is actually a very popular attraction of the city!
+This might sound like an unusual recommendation, but the Modernist Cemetery is actually a very popular attraction in the city!
 This cemetery dates from 1901 and you can find many beautiful shrines and mausoleums there created in the Art Nouveau style.
 The entire place is like a piece of art by itself, so it attracts many tourists every year.
-Trust me, it resembles more a museum than a normal, gloomy cemetery!
+Trust me, it resembles a museum more than a normal, gloomy cemetery!

 7. Walk through the Puig de Castellet Iberian Ruins

-Puig de Castellet is a magical place that hosts some historically important ruins of a fort, that are 2.300 years.
+Puig de Castellet is a magical place that houses some historically important ruins of a fort that are 2,300 years.
 The fort was built in the 3rd century by the first people who ever lived in Lloret de Mar and the ruins were hidden until 1943!

-To get there, you will have to walk a trail or take a bus if you are going there in the summer.
+To get there, you will have to walk a trail or take a bus if you are visiting in the summer.
 Once you get there, you can take a tour and learn more about the history of the city and enjoy a beautiful panorama over Lloret de Mar.

 8. Go out and enjoy the nightlife

-Maybe you wouldn’t expect that Lloret de Mar nightlife would be so developed, given the fact that this is mostly a resort destination.
+Maybe you wouldn’t expect that Lloret de Mar nightlife would be so developed, given the fact it is mostly a resort destination.
 Well, the Lloret de Mar entertainment area located on the main strip is absolutely full of bars, clubs, and pizzerias.
 If you like going out in the evening, you will definitely find a perfect place for you in Lloret de Mar!
 Some good clubs are Tropics, Londoner, and Colossos.